-- 5.1.1 Graduate programs Within the first session of attendance in a graduate degree program, a supervisor will normally be nominated and a completed graduate program form will be forwarded to the Office of the Registrar by the graduate supervisor on behalf of each student.
-Unless otherwise specified, the remainder of the prescribed supervisory committee will be nominated and names forwarded to the Dean of Graduate Studies by the Program Chair, normally within one semester of the first registration in the thesis, project or dissertation. - 5.1.2 Coursework and research Considerable variation is permitted in the balance between research and the coursework required for the Master's degree, although most programs include a thesis based on research (see 5.1.5 Master's degree without thesis).
+5.1.1 Graduate programs Within the first semester of attendance in a graduate degree program, a supervisor will normally be nominated by the program and a completed Graduate Program and Supervisory Committee Approval Form will be forwarded to the Office of Graduate Studies by the graduate supervisor on behalf of each student.
+Unless otherwise specified, the remainder of the prescribed supervisory committee will be nominated and names forwarded to the Office of Graduate Studies by the program, normally within one semester of the first registration in the thesis, project or dissertation.

+5.1.2 Coursework and research Considerable variation is permitted in the balance between research and the coursework required for the Master's degree, although most programs include a thesis based on research (see 5.1.5 Master's degree without a thesis).

-Before the thesis or dissertation is written the student should contact the Office of Graduate Studies for a copy of the Instructions for the Preparation of Graduate Theses, which specify academic and technical requirements to ensure acceptability of the thesis by the University and the National Library.
+Before the thesis, project or dissertation is written, the student should contact the Office of Graduate Studies for a copy of the UNBC Thesis Preparation Guide, which specifies academic and technical requirements to ensure acceptability of the thesis by the University and the National Library of Canada.

-- 5.1.3 Language requirements Some Master's programs may require a reading knowledge of one or more languages other than English.
+5.1.3 Language requirements Some Master's programs may require a reading knowledge of one or more languages other than English.
 Language requirements will be prescribed for individual students by the supervisory committee according to program regulations (see program entries).
 Such requirements are considered part of the student's program.
-When a language requirement is imposed, it must be met prior to taking the oral examination or, in the case of non-thesis Master's programs, before the completion of the comprehensive examination and/or the project oral. - 5.1.4 UNBC course requirements and applicability of transfer credit At least half of the coursework taken must be completed as a degree candidate in Graduate Studies at the University of Northern British Columbia and be UNBC courses.
+When a language requirement is imposed, it must be met prior to taking the oral examination or, in the case of non-thesis Master's programs, before the completion of the comprehensive examination and/or the project oral.

+5.1.4 UNBC course requirements and applicability of transfer credit At least half of the coursework taken must be completed as a degree candidate in Graduate Studies at the University of Northern British Columbia and be UNBC courses.
 On the recommendation of the Program concerned, the Dean of Graduate Studies may accept courses taken at other institutions for credit toward a UNBC graduate program.